-One year later Extreme Chill Festival - Undir Jökli (under the glacier), was held the weekend 6-8 August 2010.
+One year later Extreme Chill Festival - Undir Jökli (under the glacier), was held on the weekend of 6-8 August 2010.

 "Extreme Chill is a yearly festival in Iceland.
-Established in 2010, it is now Iceland longest running festival focusing on electronic music and related arts"
+Established in 2010, it is now Iceland's longest-running festival focusing on electronic music and related arts"

 Extreme Chill and the festival's numerous sub-events have begotten multiple releases, concerts, friendships and collaborations between Icelandic and foreign musicians, most notably the "Berlin X Reykjavík Festival"(collaboration with the composer and the Jazz musician Sebastian Studnitzky & XJAZZ Festival in Berlin) which in 2016 was nominated "Festival of the Year" in the category Jazz/Blues of the Icelandic Music Awards